garretfick/garretfick.github.io/_posts/2015-11-20-using-redis-as-worker-queue-on-heroku.md

 ## Test Locally

-If everthing is setup correctly, you can start the worker and then schedule tasks.
+If everything is setup correctly, you can start the worker and then schedule tasks.

 Run the following to start the worker listener: